Directors' Bicentennial Associate Professor of Theology

 - 2004: John Perry Miller Award, Yale University Graduate School

 The Future of the Church

-A couple of years ago I published an article in Theology Today about the unity of the church.
-As many in our culture think about the church as a voluntary organization, I proposed to think about the church as grounded in God's covenant of baptism.
-I then applied this to the manifold conflicts in the mainline churches: If our unity is not a voluntary unity based on our common convictions, but we are united because we are called together by God in our baptism, what does this mean for how we deal with disagreements in the church?
-I further developed my argument in the manuscript below.
+A couple of years ago Van Driel published an article in Theology Today about the unity of the church.
+As many in our culture think about the church as a voluntary organization, he proposed to think about the church as grounded in God's covenant of baptism.
+Van Driel then applied this to the manifold conflicts in the mainline churches: If our unity is not a voluntary unity based on our common convictions, but we are united because we are called together by God in our baptism, what does this mean for how we deal with disagreements in the church?
+He further developed his argument in the manuscript below.

 Chapter 1 - Church and Covenant

 Chapter 2 - Outside the (United) Church Is No Salvation

 Chapter 3 - Bearing With One Another in Love

 Chapter 4 - The Household of God (Rooted in the Future)

 Chapter 5 - The Household of God (Living As God's New People)

 In the December 2014 issue of Presbyterians Today, Professor van Driel argues that our biggest issue is not conflict in the church but what it means to belong to a church.
 Read the full article.
 Used with permission.